 “I focus on Nigerian culture and Yoruba heritage while presenting it in a modern way.
 So I decided to make something that is partly based around Yoruba mythology, like the concept of Babalawo, which means the father of mysteries.
 So I created a profession like Sons of Mystery, which is adjacent to Babalawo.”

 The central theme of Sons of Mystery — conflict — was inspired by the shared and seen experiences of Matuluko and other people.
-And the fact that these disagreements are seldom resolved, with intimidation and confrontation playing major roles, was laced in humour throughout the comic which is written in chapters.
+And the fact that these disagreements are seldom resolved, with intimidation and confrontation playing major roles, is laced with humour throughout the comic, which is written in chapters.

 He is currently on the penultimate chapter and plans to complete the last chapter in the first quarter of 2021.

-Matuluko has taken a leaf out of Amos Tutuola’s book — The Palm-wine Drinkard.
+Matuluko takes a leaf out of Amos Tutuola’s book — The Palm-wine Drinkard.
 Despite having little time and zero professional experience at the time, the Nigerian author wrote the award-winning novel in 1952.
 Emulating Tutuola, he has chosen to write “without restraint and allow the idea flow.”

 His procedure is one that allows for freeform.